Sign Up

 Hypoxemia

-Compensation: the kidneys decrease hydrogen secretion by retaining chloride and excreting fewer acid salts.
+These blood gas results are caused by the kidneys decreasing hydrogen secretion by retaining chloride and excreting fewer acid salts.
 Bicarbonate reabsorption is also decreased.
-The pH will be high and normal, with low carbon dioxide and bicarbonate levels.

 CausesMechanism